 New marketing trends come in every shape and size, for every type of content and platform.
 Sometimes it can be hard to know which are new trends you need to follow and which will be gone by the end of next month.

 But video marketing is not a passing trend, and it’s booming across content platforms.
 Video marketing is one of the most important weapons in any digital marketer’s armory.
 Why?
 Because consumers want video!
-77% of consumers say they have been convinced to buy a product after watching a video.
+90% of consumers say that videos help them make buying decisions.
 Watch this video to learn about how video attracts customers to your business.

 Staying on top of video content can propel a business ahead of its competition, so consider designing a content strategy that delivers valuable videos to your audience at a regular pace.
 As the end of 2018 nears, we’ve predicted 5 video marketing trends that will be big in 2019.
 In this article, I describe those five predictions and some tips for content creators looking to get started.

 1. Video Production at Scale – Moving towards Smartphones

 *Prediction: Even large brands will move towards publishing smartphone footage in 2019 to create personal video content at scale. *

 Smartphone cameras and microphones are more and more sophisticated, nearing broadcast quality recording.
 Also, since most users watch videos on mobile, viewers care less about very-HD imagery.